ve12sus/youtube-comment/README.md

 ## The Database

-I chose MySQL because it is one of the standards, and PHP has built-in functions to interact with it.
+I used MySQL because it is one of the standards, and PHP has built-in functions to interact with it.

 The next thing to do was to connect a database with the API, so MySQL syntax and messing with tables and such was on the agenda.
 I survived the ordeal